Integralist/integralist.co.uk/content/posts/concepts-from-the-C-programming-language.md

 So in our example above (i.e. the string `"abc"`), `"a"` is stored in memory and the address of that memory is placed in `my_string[0]`.
 Next `"b"` is stored in memory and the address of that memory is placed in `my_string[1]` and so on.

-A pointer in contrast is a single location in memory, where as an array hold lots of memory addresses.
+A pointer in contrast is a single location in memory, whereas an array hold lots of memory addresses.

 Because of this, an array variable automatically points to the first element within the array.